Adrian-Hirt/adrian-hirt.github.io/_pages/about.md

   - /about.html
 ---

-Hello, and welcome on my Website.

-I've been very interested in computers for a long time, and as such I turned my passion into my profession and studied computer science at [ETH Zürich](https://ethz.ch/en.html){:target="_blank"}, from where I graduated with a MSc ETH in CS in 2023.

-For more informations about my studies, please visit the [Studies Page]({% link _pages/studies.md %}).
+I am a software engineer with a strong background in computer science, holding an MSc ETH in Computer Science from [ETH Zürich](https://ethz.ch/en.html){:target="_blank"}.
+My academic focus was on data management systems and computer graphics, with a deep personal interest in mixed reality.
 Currently, I work as a Senior Software Engineer at [Sitrox](https://www.sitrox.com/web/de/){:target="_blank"}.

-Before I joined ETH Zürich, I attended the [Gymnasium Neufeld](https://gymneufeld.ch/){:target="_blank"} in Bern, with a focus on Biology & Chemistry and a minor in History.
-After that, I completed my mandatory army service at the Airforce base in Payerne, where I got promoted to Private First Class for good performance.
+Beyond my professional work, I am committed to continuous learning and enjoy exploring emerging technologies, particularly in XR and computer vision.
+Throughout my studies and personal projects, I have worked extensively in AR/VR, gaining hands-on experience through research and development.

-In my free time, I enjoy riding my bikes, cosplaying or DJing.
-Check out [my youtube channel](https://www.youtube.com/@djaccelerate7644) for some mixes!
+Outside of technology, I enjoy cycling, cosplaying, and DJing.
+Feel free to check out my [YouTube channel](https://www.youtube.com/@djaccelerate7644) for some of my mixes.

+For more details about my academic background, visit the [Studies Page]({% link _pages/studies.md %}).